HildoBijl/stepwise/packages/input-interpretation/README.md

 The main public types are:

 - `InputValue<TType, TValue>` for a plain `{ type, value }` input representation.
-- `IntegerInputValue` and `MultipleChoiceInputValue` for the fundamental inputs.
 - `InputValueAdapter<TInputValue, TDomainValue>` for one input type's guards and conversions.
 - `InputValueAdapters` for a registry keyed by input type.
 - `isInputValueAdapter` for runtime adapter validation.